anmomu92/nvimm92/README.md

 </div>

-This is my Neovim *distro* or just my personal configuration for Neovim.
+This is my personal configuration for Neovim.
 After being a Nvchad user for some time, once I decided to set up my own Neovim configuration from scratch.
 It includes the plugins I find more useful for my personal use, so it may not fit your needs in every way.
 Also, I am not neither a Neovim nor a Lua expert, so there may be some mistakes that I have not noticed so far.
 Any help is more than welcome.

 ## ⚡ Main features